-Students who complete the ATS in General Business should be able to:
+Students who complete the ATS in General Business will be able to:

-- Use and apply accounting and business concepts in real-life situations. - Use their training and education to seek employment or advance in current employment in business-related
+- Use and apply accounting and business concepts in real-life situations. - Use their training and education to seek employment or advance in current employment in business-related fields.